 Your accounting system should be able to meet your grantor reporting needs including their budget line items.
 This typically requires segment tracking to track your grant as a separate fund including tracking by program.

-Some examples of lack of effective grants management would include grant findings, monitoring visits, spending issues, and lack of a grant budget and related projections.
+Some examples of lack of effective grants management would include grant findings, monitoring visit finding, spending issues, and lack of a grant budget and related projections.
+Have you had a loss of funding, suspension, or termination of any of your grants.
+Have you had to submit a corrective action plan for your grant?
+Have you properly performed the grant closeout procedures?

 It is important that you continue to strive for effective grants management within your organization.
 Our firm is here to help your organization perform more effective grants management so please let us know if we can be of assistance.